webcodesk/webcodesk-app/README.md

+**This version of Webcodesk is deprecated.
+Please take a look at the next version of Webcodesk here: [webcodesk-srv](https://github.com/webcodesk/webcodesk-srv) **

-# Webcodesk desktop application
+# Webcodesk desktop application [DEPRECATED]

 This repository contains the source code of the Webcodesk desktop application.

-Learn more about Webcodesk in [Documentation](https://webcodesk.com/documentation).

-Download binary executables for your operating system from [Webcodesk site](https://webcodesk.com).

 ### What's inside?